Alexander Yolshin-Cash

 Alexander Yolshin-Cash (born 2005) is a British artistic gymnast who competes internationally for Great Britain and England.
-He represented Great Britain at the 2025 World Championships and the 2023 Junior World Championships.
+He represented England at the 2026 Commonwealth Games where the team won silver and Great Britain at the 2025 World Championships.

 Early life and education

 Yolshin-Cash first started competing gymnastics aged five.

-Junior gymnastics career
+Gymnastics career

-2023
+Junior: 2023

 Yolshin-Cash represented Great Britain at the 2023 Junior World Championships.
-The team finished seventh and individually he placed tenth in the all-around and fourth on pommel horse.
+The team finished seventh, and individually he placed tenth in the all-around and fourth on pommel horse.

-Senior gymnastics career

-2024
+Senior: 2024–present

-Yolshin-Cash was selected to represent Great Britain at the Cairo World Cup his first senior competition.
+Yolshin-Cash was selected to compete at the 2024 Cairo World Cup, marking his debut senior competition.
 He competed on pommel horse and parallel bars but did not qualify for any finals.
-He later attended the Koper Challenge Cup, competing on pommel horse, parallel bars and horizontal bar but did not qualify for the finals.
+He later competed at the 2024 Koper World Challenge Cup, competing on pommel horse, parallel bars, and horizontal bar but again did not qualify for the finals.
+Yolshin-Cash missed both the English and British Championships that year with a shoulder injury.

-2025

-Yolshin-Cash missed both the English and British championships with a shoulder injury.
-He attended the Paris Challenge Cup where he competed on pommel horse and parallel bars.
-He made the pommel horse final, finishing fifth.
-In late September Yolshin-Cash was selected to represent Great Britain at the 2025 World Championships.
+In 2025, he competed in the Paris World Challenge Cup on pommel horse and parallel bars.
+He made the pommel horse final, finishing fifth overall.
+In late September, he was selected to represent Great Britain at the 2025 World Championships.
 He qualified for the pommel horse final where he placed fifth.

+Yolshin-Cash was selected to represent England at the 2026 Commonwealth Games alongside Luke Whitehouse, Max Whitlock (later replaced by Gabriel Langton), Adam Tobin, and Joshua Nathan.
+The team won silver and individually Yolshin-Cash qualified to the parallel bars and horizontal bar finals.
+He placed eighth and fourth respectively.